bwolmarans/SDE-NGINX-Gateway-Fabric/README.md

 Welcome to this NGINX Gateway Fabric (NGF) project where we explore and demonstrate different use cases.

-NGINX Gateway Fabric is already installed; this is not an installation lab.
+### Note: NGINX Gateway Fabric is already installed; this is not an installation lab.

 We will be providing labs based on published use cases supported by the NGINX Gateway Fabric **stable** release.